Appeal a bill

 - 2 months of the council telling you its decision

-- 4 months of you first writing to the council (if you haven’t had a response)
+- 4 months of you first writing to the council (if you have not had a response)

-You may be able to get the time limit extended if you can’t apply in time because of circumstances beyond your control.
+You may be able to get the time limit extended if you cannot apply in time because of circumstances beyond your control.

 If the tribunal agrees with you, the council will update your bill and adjust your monthly payments.